 As indicated in Section 9, the Principal Investigator will be required to submit an End of Project Technical Report and an Audited Financial Report to the Managing Authority with details of actual expenditure.
+Financial details must be broken down for each Project Partner.
 Both reports must be approved by the Managing Authority before proceeding with the issuing of the retention tranche.